gopinath404/skilllab_pror-2026-decepticons/README.md

 Describe exactly how a user will use the project.Make it a story **Response:**
+`I switch on the system and see the traffic lights start like a real intersection.
+I open the control panel and adjust traffic density for different roads.
+When I increase traffic on one side, its signal stays green longer while the other waits.
+I experiment by changing values, and each time the system adapts instantly.
+It feels like I’m controlling a real junction.
+By the end, I understand how the system dynamically adjusts signals based on traffic instead of using fixed timings.`
                                                   |

 ---

 # 4. Definition of Success

 ## 4.1 Definition of “Usable”
+`The system is considered usable when a user can easily input traffic density values through the control interface (VIO) and observe immediate, correct changes in traffic signal behavior without needing deep technical knowledge.
+The traffic lights should respond smoothly and consistently, clearly reflecting the input conditions (e.g., higher density leads to longer green time).
+Additionally, the system should run reliably on the FPGA without errors, and the outputs (LED signals and internal states via ILA) should be understandable and predictable, allowing the user to confidently interact with and analyze the system.`

 ## 4.2 Minimum Usable Version